threeme3/usdx/README.md

 ![](top.png)

 ## List of features:
-- Modification into a **simple, fun and versatile QRP CW/SSB HF transceiver** with some interesting DSP and SDR techniques; it compromises a bit on performance so not a high-performance transceiver.
+- Modification into a **simple, fun and versatile QRP SSB HF transceiver** with embedded DSP and SDR functions;
+- High-performance QSD mixer with steep baseband roll-off followed by a digital signal processing stage provides a good operational performance in terms of sensitivity, selectivity, spurious rejection and overall (blocking) dynamic range.
 - **[EER]/[Polar-transmitter] Class-E** driven SSB transmit-stage
 - Approximately **5W PEP SSB output** (depending on supply voltage, amplitude-PA voltage regulated through PWM with 48dB dynamic range)
 - Supports **USB and LSB** modes up to **2400 Hz bandwidth** (receiver and transmitter 400..2330Hz)